telerik/blazor-docs/components/breadcrumb/navigation.md

 * Add the Breadcrumb to your application.
     * You may want to add it in the `MainLayout.razor` outside of the `@Body`, for example, in the `main` container of your app.

-* Introduce a `NavigationManager` instance by injecting it in the file you would like to build the breadcrumbs.
+* Inject a `NavigationManager` instance in the file where you want to build the breadcrumbs.

 * Create an event handler and subscribe it to the `LocationChanged` event of the `NavigationManager` to handle every change in the location.